-If you’ve been too busy running your company, meeting the needs of your customers or just having too much fun on Facebook, you may have missed that marketing, as it used to be known, has changed.
+If you’ve been too busy running your company, meeting the needs of your customers, or just having too much fun on Facebook, you may have missed that marketing, as it used to be known, has changed.

-Recently, we had the opportunity to help one of our small business customers take advantage of some of the new methods of attracting prospects with the business objective of converting them to satisfied long term customers.
+Recently, we had the opportunity to help one of our small business customers take advantage of some of the new methods of attracting prospects with the business objective of converting them to satisfied long-term customers.
 Our strategy and a few tactics that delivered success are outlined here.

 Are you ready to LivFit?

-Oliveyah Fitness (LivFit), a growing Bay area provider of personal fitness training services, offers a variety of training programs designed to meet the needs and busy lifestyles of Marin county residents.
-LivFit designs tailored fitness programs that include training with small groups in a “boot-camp” format at outdoor locations throughout Marin or working out in a state of the art fitness facility.
+Oliveyah Fitness | LivFit, a growing Bay area provider of personal fitness training services, offers a variety of training programs designed to meet the needs and busy lifestyles of Marin County residents.
+LivFit designs tailored fitness programs that include training with small groups in a “boot-camp” format at outdoor locations throughout Marin or working out in a state-of-the-art fitness facility.
 Their fitness programs help people of all ages and all fitness levels get in shape to achieve their personal fitness goals.

-Grow or fade away.
+Time to experiment or fade away.

 They do this by helping LivingSocial subscribers discover valuable local offers, in their neighborhood, every day.
 Currently operating in thousands of local markets, LivingSocial fosters a community of sharing by providing member incentives to share local special offers through social media and email.

 How we set LivFit up for success.